cybersoel/ADLab/README.md

 ---

-<h4>Tip: any configurations that are not mentioned in the walkthrough can be left as default setting</h4>
+<h4>Tip: Any configuration options not mentioned in the walkthrough can be left at their default settings</h4>

 ---